Thinkwise/docs/docs/sf/screen_types.md

 ![](../assets/sf/image117.png)

-Figure 91: Assigning screen types with the 'Screen type' tab
+*Assigning screen types with the 'Screen type' tab*

 If a screen type is assigned to a table and this screen type is selected in the list then this is displayed in a bold font.
 So it can be clearly seen to which tables this screen type is assigned.
 Underlined screen types are explicitly set up and deviate from the standard.